Aquarium Science One Year Certificate

 The Aquarium Science Program offers a comprehensive two-year Associate of Applied Science (AAS) degree and a one-year Certificate that is open only to individuals who already possess a Bachelor’s degree in a life science area.

 Both the Certificate and the AAS provide theory and practical experience designed to prepare students for a career in aquatic animal husbandry.
 Enrollment in the Aquarium Science Program is limited.
-For additional information and to apply for the program online visit the college webpage at http://www.oregoncoastcc.org/aquarium-science or contact, the Aquarium Science Program Manager.
+For additional information and to apply for the program online visit the college webpage at http://www.oregoncoast.edu/aquarium-science or contact email@example.com.
 Students who successfully earn a degree or certificate will be qualified to work in the aquatic animal husbandry profession.
 They may be eligible for entry-level positions as aquarists, aquatic biologists, and keepers.
 Potential employment opportunities include public zoos and aquariums, ornamental fish retailers and wholesalers, aquaculture businesses, fish hatcheries, research programs, marine educational centers, state and federal natural resource agencies, as well as self-employment.

 Aquarium Science One-Year Certificate Program Costs

-Information regarding program costs can be found here.
+Information regarding program costs can be found on the website.
 Contact Student Services at 541-867-8503 to find out about financial aid eligibility.